Family wants sunken fishing boat raised

 Family wants fishing boat Speedwell raised from seabed

-The family of a fishermen who died when his boat sank off Argyll five years ago have called for the wreck to be raised.
+The family of a fisherman who died when his boat sank off Argyll five years ago have called for the wreck to be raised.

 Scott MacAlister's body has never been recovered from the creel boat that went down off Easdale Island in 2013.